GoogleCloudPlatform/cloud-sql-proxy/README.md

 By default, the proxy will authenticate under the default service account of the Compute Engine VM it is running on.
-Therefore, the VM must have at least the sql-admin API scope and the associated project must have the SQL Admin API enabled.
+Therefore, the VM must have at least the sqlservice.admin API scope ("https://www.googleapis.com/auth/sqlservice.admin") and the associated project must have the SQL Admin API enabled.
 The default service account must also have at least WRITER/EDITOR priviledges to any projects of target SQL instances.